Portland-Bit-Devs/pdx-bitdevs-site/content/2025-08-26-socratic-seminar-34.md

 ## Announcements
 - Our own Portland.BitDevs website is now online: https://portlandbitdevs.org/
+  - Includes auto-deployment Github action whenever a file on the site is modified.

 ### Schedule
 - **6:30pm - 7:00pm:** Arrive, socialize, and grab some food.